Ivoah/Conway-s-Game-of-Life/README.md

 Conway-s-Game-of-Life
 =====================
-In implementation of Conway's Game of Life in java
+An implementation of Conway's Game of Life in java